grafana/loki/docs/architecture.md

 internal traffic and an HTTP/1 server for external API requests.
 All components come with an HTTP/1 server, but most only expose readiness and health endpoints.

-While each component can be ran in a separate process, Loki also supports running all components in a single process.
+While each component can be run in a separate process, Loki also supports running all components in a single process.
 Running all components in a single process is referred to as "single process" mode, while the other mode is the "horizontally" scalable mode.